PhKindermann/ipe-simplify/README.md

-With the simplify ipelet, you can simplify a path in the sense that points that only a small number of points (based on the input tolerance) are kept.
+With the simplify ipelet, you can simplify a path in the sense that points that only a small number of points (based on the input tolerance) are kept while retaining the shape.
 The following example illustrates a hand-drawn path and two simplifications of it.

 ![Simplify examples](simplify.png)

+The ipelet utilizes the [Ramer–Douglas–Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm)

 # Download & Installation #